nagendrax02/abhibus-react-app/abhibus-clone/README.md

 # abhibus.com clone

 Here in this project we have cloned an online booking website "abhibus.com".
-It's an online hotel,bus,train booking site.
+It's an online hotel, bus, train booking site.
 Here we cloned some important, basic functionalities and feature's to this project.
 You can search for bus to reserve aseat.
 You can search for a train to reserve a seat